scipy-conference/scipy_proceedings/papers/shammamah_hossain/shammamah_hossain.rst

 The Dash Bio Molecule3dViewer component was built on top of the :code:`molecule-3d-for-react` [Mol3D]_ library.
 Its purpose is to display molecular structures.
-These types of visualizations can be useful when communicating the mechanics of biomolecular processes, as they can show the shapes of proteins and provide insight into the way that they bind to other molecules.
+These types of visualizations can show the shapes of proteins and provide insight into the way that they bind to other molecules.
+This renders them invaluable when communicating the mechanics of biomolecular processes.

 Molecule3dViewer receives input data as a dictionary which specifies the layout and style of each atom in the molecule.
 It can render